 When you travel alone, you know you’re responsible for yourself only.
 How about when you travel in a pair or group?
 Is everybody responsible for themselves?
 Even unconsciously, with just adults in the group, somebody will have to take the lead.

 Imagine yourself going abroad, with a friend that can’t speak English (popular in that country) or the local language.
 You know either English or the local language.
 Or both.
 Do you feel the pressure to take care of the other person?
 Because I do.
 I did.
 And I couldn’t bear an idea “something gets wrong while we separate for sightseeing”.
 How will they come back to the hotel, if they’re lost, don’t know the city and can’t ask for directions?

 Something like that isn’t my idea of fun.
 Unless you pay me and hire me as a guide.
 I know I’d like my travelling companion to be on the same level, more or less.
 Before going to Japan or Indonesia with a friend, I’l think twice.
 I know the culture, I know the language, I have my friends there (they don’t necessarily speak English)… And I’ll make a “contract” before we go.

 I didn’t comment on things like “there is somebody to take your photo” (lol, in the ‘age of selfies’), the “loneliness” and “less fun” etc. because they can hardly be treated as serious arguments for or against.
-I’d like people to stop writing things about “loneliness” or “less fun” because it just shows that somebody is feeling bad being just by themselves and have nothing to do with travelling.
+I’d like people to stop promoting views about “loneliness” or “less fun” because it’s highly personal matter.
+It just shows that somebody is feeling bad being just by themselves and have nothing to do with travelling.